mattlean/lanternjs/README.md

 3. If the user is not browsing with JavaScript on, the image links will directly link to the full images instead, making the images still viewable.
 4. Because of the code's simplicity, it is easy to go through the source and customize it, making it a flexible lightbox solution as well as a great learning resource.

-# Getting Started
+#Getting Started
-## 1. Setup the Script
+##1.
+Setup the Code
-There are two versions of the script.
+There are two versions of the JavaScript.

 The development version can be found as: ```src/lantern.js```

 The production version (which trades readability for smaller file size) can be found as: ```src/lantern.min.js```

-All you need to do is place this script somewhere on load it within your HTML document.
+All you need to do load this script somewhere within your HTML document.

+For styling you can use the *Minimal* style, although it's recommended for you to create your own custom style to fit your page's style.

+The development version can be found as: ```src/style.scss```

+The production version can be found as: ```src/lantern-minimal.min.css```

+Just like the JavaScript, all you need to do is load the CSS somewhere within your HTML document.

 ##2.
 Create a Lantern Object
 In your own JavaScript, create a new Lantern object: